Grow Your Own Food

 Mature cold-hardy apple tree loaded with red fruit in a Zone 3 northern garden in early September, photographed on an overcast day

-I still remember the look on my neighbor Earl’s face when he spotted my apple trees loaded with fruit one August afternoon back in the mid-1980s.
-He’d been gardening in northern Minnesota his whole life and had long since given up on fruit trees after losing two young trees to a February cold snap that … Read more
+I still remember the look on my neighbor Earl’s face when he spotted my apple trees loaded with fruit one August afternoon years ago.
+He’d been gardening in northern Minnesota his whole life and had long since given up on fruit trees after losing two young trees to a February cold snap that bottomed out … Read more

 Beyond Raspberries – 10 Unusual Berry Bushes for Zone 2-3 Gardens